 - Installation of Wintab drivers required for use with Photoshop and Paint Tool Sai

-- Surface Pen is included and cost USD $100.
+- Surface Pen is not included and cost USD $100.

 You can check out more reviews on Amazon.
 Below are direct product links to various configurations.